ROTATION OF OBJECTS ABOUT AN ARBITRARY AXIS

 Example 1.
 Connection number 2 erased: click on button F, on button 2 and on Button E. Blue page B=1 contains the information: F=2.
 To restore any connection make F=201 and click on E.

 Example 2.
 To add a disk on each connected point: click on the button with the disk.
 A green point will appear on the white display.
 To remove disk click on the button with the disk.
-To add indices on disks: click on button i, i in black turns to white on gray button and a green letter i will appear on the white display.
-To remove indices from disks: click on button i, i in white turns to black and the green letter i will vanish from the white display.
+To add indices: click on button i, i in black turns to white on gray button and a letter i will appear on the white display.
+To remove indices: click on button i, i in white turns to black and the letter i will vanish from the white display.

 Figure 4